apollographql/apollo-kotlin/doc/incubating-plugin.md

 }
 ```

-Also, the classes of the plugin have been split between a [api](https://github.com/apollographql/apollo-android/tree/4692659508242d64882b8bff11efa7dcd555dbcc/apollo-gradle-plugin-incubating/src/main/kotlin/com/apollographql/apollo/gradle/api) part and an [internal](https://github.com/apollographql/apollo-android/tree/4692659508242d64882b8bff11efa7dcd555dbcc/apollo-gradle-plugin-incubating/src/main/kotlin/com/apollographql/apollo/gradle/internal) one.
+Also, the classes of the plugin have been split into an [api](https://github.com/apollographql/apollo-android/tree/4692659508242d64882b8bff11efa7dcd555dbcc/apollo-gradle-plugin-incubating/src/main/kotlin/com/apollographql/apollo/gradle/api) part and an [internal](https://github.com/apollographql/apollo-android/tree/4692659508242d64882b8bff11efa7dcd555dbcc/apollo-gradle-plugin-incubating/src/main/kotlin/com/apollographql/apollo/gradle/internal) one.
 If you were relying on fully qualified class names from your `build.gradle.kts` files, you will have to tweak them:

 ```kotlin
 // Replace: